Francis-Calingo/Canadian-Rental-Prices-and-Immigration-ML-Predictive-Model/README.md

 **STEP 5: Data Modelling:** In this project, we used Linear Regression and Random Forest Regressor.

-**STEP 6: Validate Model:** After training the model, we used cross-validation techniques to validate the model.
+**STEP 6: Validate Model:** After training the model, we carried out cross-validation using k-fold cross validation technique to assess model performance and generalization.

 **STEP 7: Optimize Model:** We performed Hyperparameter Tuning on Linear Regression and Random Forest Regressor models using GridSearchCV to reach the best models.